StampyAI/stampy-ui/README.md

 ![Stampy!](https://github.com/StampyAI/StampyAIAssets/blob/main/profile/stampy-profile-228.png?raw=true)

-Stampy UI is an interface for [stampy.ai](https://coda.io/@alignmentdev/ai-safety-info/get-involved-26), a database of questions and answers about AGI safety, built with [Remix](https://remix.run/docs) and [Cloudflare Workers](https://developers.cloudflare.com/workers).
-Contributions are welcome, and the code is released under the MIT License.
+Stampy UI is an interface for [aisafety.info](https://aisafety.info), a questions and answers site about AGI safety, built with [Remix](https://remix.run/docs) and [Cloudflare Workers](https://developers.cloudflare.com/workers).
+When reading about existential risks becomes "too serious", we also have a more playful version of the site: [stampy.ai](https://stampy.ai).

+Contributions are welcome, the code is released under the MIT License.
 If you'd like to join the [dev team](https://coda.io/d/AI-Safety-Info_dfau7sl2hmG/Dev-team_sulmV#_luYjG), drop by [our Discord](https://discord.com/invite/7wjJbFJnSN) and post in #stampy-dev!

-# Stampy UI
+# Stampy UI Development Setup

-1. Setup Requirements
+1. Requirements

 - [Install Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 - [Create Cloudflare account](https://dash.cloudflare.com/sign-up)